PrefectHQ/prefect/docs/tutorials/kubernetes-flow-runner.md

 ## Requirements

-To run the steps in this tutorial, you'll need:
+To run the steps in this tutorial, all you'll need is `kubectl` configured to connect to a cluster.

-- [Docker Desktop](https://www.docker.com/products/docker-desktop) must be installed and running.
-- Turn on the [Kubernetes server and client](https://docs.docker.com/desktop/kubernetes/) and Docker CLI integration in Docker Desktop.
+An easy way to get started is to use [Docker Desktop](https://www.docker.com/products/docker-desktop), turning on the [Kubernetes server and client](https://docs.docker.com/desktop/kubernetes/) and Docker CLI integration.

 ## Running Orion on Kubernetes